isaiahelixer/isaiahelixer.github.io/docs/03-BOM/BOM.md

 ## Overview

 The following Bill of Materials lists all major electronic and passive components used in my sensor subsystem board.

-The system operates from a 9 V input using an LM7805 linear regulator to provide a regulated 5 V rail powering the PIC18F57Q43 Curiosity Nano, MCP6004 op-amp, and ST0160 capacitive soil moisture sensor.
+The system operates from a 9 V input using an LM7805 linear regulator to provide a regulated
+5V rail powering the PIC18F57Q43 Curiosity Nano, MCP6004 op-amp, and ST0160 capacitive soil moisture sensor.

 The design also includes decoupling capacitors, diodes for reverse protection, resistors, fuses, jumpers, and test points for debugging and signal monitoring.

 ## Bill of Materials